codeballet/dockerize-django-authentication/README.md

 - Postgres as database.
 - Certbot with Let's Encrypt for HTTPS encryption.

+## The Frontend: Modularity with vanilla JavaScript

+The frontend is coded solely in JavaScript, using an object oriented approach.
+The aim is to keep the code modular and re-useable.
+Thus, there are some conceptual similarities to how React components work, while still keeping a strict separation between the JavaScript code and the CSS styling.

 ## Start a new Django project

 Here are some brief instructions for how to get going with your own project.